drawpile/Drawpile/README.md

 * Qt 5.0 or newer
 * zlib

+For building just the dedicated server, only QtCore and QtNetwork are required.

 It's a good idead to build in a separate directory to keep build files separate from the source tree.